adioshun/gitBook_DeepSlam/paper2017-past-present-future-slam.md

 	- and by Civera et al. [50] with a monocular SLAM with sparse features,
 	- and by Dame et al. [56] witha dense map representation.

-Taking advantage of RGB-D sensors, Salas-Moreno et al. [217] propose a SLAM systembased on the detection of known objects in the environment.
+- [217]에서는 RGB-D센서의 장점을 이용하여 물체 탐지 기반 SLAM을 제안 하였다. `Taking advantage of RGB-D sensors, Salas-Moreno et al. [217] propose a SLAM system based on the detection of known objects in the environment.`

 #### C. Joint SLAM and Semantics inference

-Researchers withexpertise in both computer vision and robotics realized thatthey could perform monocular SLAM and map segmentationwithin a joint formulation.
+- Researchers with expertise in both computer vision and robotics realized that they could perform monocular SLAM and map segmentation within a joint formulation.

 The online system of Flint etal.
 [79] presents a model that leverages the Manhattan worldassumption to segment the map in the main planes in indoorscenes.
 Bao et al. [9] propose one of the first approaches tojointly estimate camera parameters, scene points and objectlabels using both geometric and semantic attributes in thescene.